Contact

 3. calculation of the property tax

-As a property owner, you have to pay property tax.
-This is also calculated on the basis of the standard land value - the higher the value, the higher the property tax usually is.
+As a property owner, you are required to pay property tax.
+This is also calculated based on the standard land value.
+The higher the value, the higher the property tax will normally be.
+You can find more interesting information about the 2022 property tax reform in our blog.

 4. calculation of inheritance or gift tax